The Usage Charge for Brookfield Sewer Utility

 Prior to 2010, WPCA budgets were cash budgets only.
 For FY 2010-11 the usage fees were raised from $75 to $85 (per unit per quarter) to keep from running a deficit on a cash budget basis, as had been the case the previous 3 or 4 years.
 The $85 rate was held for 2-years knowing that depreciation was not properly covered.
 Having no good basis for the depreciation calculation, the rates were not increased until 2012.

-Thus, the $95 rate is a careful construct toward responsible sustainability without going overboard.
+Thus, the 2013 annual rate of $380 was a careful construct toward responsible sustainability without going overboard.
 It is not unbridled rate structuring.
 Funding depreciation merits a fresh look each year.
 According to the CT DEEP, some CT WPCAs put nothing in reserve.
 Other towns build reserves to fund improvements and expansions.
 Brookfield is somewhere in between with the ability to fund recent and pending improvements as reflected in the capital budget.
 These infrastructure improvements are self-funded, mostly from unrestricted capital funds, without resorting to a loan or asking the Town for a grant.